pulumi/registry/themes/default/content/registry/packages/azure-native/installation-configuration.md

 ## Setup

-To provision resources with the Pulumi Azure provider, you need to have an Azure CLI installed and you need to have Azure credentials.
-These instructions assume you're using the [Azure CLI 2.0](https://github.com/Azure/azure-cli).
+To provision resources with the Pulumi Azure provider, you need to have the [Azure CLI](https://github.com/Azure/azure-cli) version 2.37.0 or newer installed and you need to have Azure credentials.
 Your Azure credentials are never sent to Pulumi.com.
 Pulumi uses the Azure SDK and the credentials in your environment to authenticate requests from your computer to Azure.

 Pulumi can authenticate to Azure using a Service Principal or the Azure CLI.